 Jeff Moat is the current Chief Executive Officer of Pallium Canada where he provides oversight and direction to the organization and ensures that Pallium is a leading thought partner in the palliative care and compassionate communities’ space.
 Previous to this, Mr. Moat was the President of Partners for Mental Health, a non-profit organization dedicated to accelerating a social movement to transform the way people think about mental health, and act towards people living with a mental health problem or illness.
 Mr. Moat also enjoyed an eight-year tenure as National Director of Marketing for Canadian Blood Services.
 He spent the first half of his career in the financial services as Assistant Vice President for Citibank Canada and Bank One International and later Vice President of Marketing for Alterna Bank.
 Mr. Moat is a graduate of McGill University where he received his Bachelor of Commerce in Marketing and Management Policy and received his Chartered Marketer designation in 2019.
 Jeff also holds a certificate in Finance and Accounting from McGill University and has earned professional certificates in Direct Marketing and Database Marketing from York University.

 Dr. José Pereira is a palliative care physician and is co-founder and Scientific Officer of Pallium Canada.
 He has led the development of the Learning Essential Approaches to Palliative Care (LEAP) courses as well as the Pallium Palliative Pocketbook.
-He is a professor in the Division of Palliative Medicine, Department of Family Medicine, McMaster University and has academic affiliations with the Departments of Family Medicine and Medicine at the University of Ottawa.
-He is also Director, Research at The College of Family Physicians of Canada (March 2016 – Current) and has previously held various leadership positions, academic and administrative.
+He is a full professor in, and director of, the Division of Palliative Care, Department of Family Medicine, McMaster University.
+He has also served as Director of Research at The College of Family Physicians of Canada (March 2016 – December 2019) and has previously held various clinical, academic and administrative leadership positions.
 These have included Provincial Lead for Cancer Care Ontario’s (CCO) Palliative Care Program (2011-2013), Medical Chief of Palliative Care Services at Bruyère Continuing Care in Ottawa and the Ottawa Hospital (2008-2016), and Division Chief, Division of Palliative Care, University of Ottawa (2008-2016).
 Dr. Pereira is known internationally for his contributions to clinical, service and educational innovations in support of improved clinical efficacy and access/quality in palliative and end-of-life care.
-In April 2012, Dr. Pereira received the Award of Excellence from the Palliative Medicine Section of the Ontario Medical Association and in October 2012, he received the Queen Elizabeth II Diamond Jubilee Medal via the Canadian Hospice Palliative Care Association.
+In 2002, Dr. Pereira received the Queen Elizabeth II Golden Jubilee Medal for contributions to palliative care in Canada and the Canadian Hospice Palliative Care’s Award of Excellence, and in 2012 the Award of Excellence from the Palliative Medicine Section of the Ontario Medical Association and the Queen Elizabeth II Diamond Jubilee Medal.

 Dr. Lori Teeple